Leanbit/riak-rails-authentication/README.md

 riak-rails-authentication
 =========================

-This project id just for playing with Rails and Riak
+This project is just for playing with Rails and Riak